-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.

 The USVI has began discussions with representatives of the PRISM program to begin work with the Territory.
 This will help the Territory to work towards coming in compliance.
 The intent is to develop a work plan with steps towards progression of full compliance.
 The Territory will seek to research best practices that other jurisdictions have put in place to expand efforts and practices that were put in place to ensure that the requirements of PRISM are met.
 The USVI has not submitted inspection reports electronically to the regional office from mid fiscal year 2017.